• Share this on:

 The most common quality requirements for canned fruits and vegetables are the following:

-• Normal colour, flavour and odour of canned fruits and vegetables;
+• Normal colour, flavour and odour;

 • Uniform size;